 What to look for:

-Once kids are ready to transition to a forward-facing seat, they should be harnessed in until they reach the maximum weight or height for that seat.
-When they have outgrown their forward-facing harnessed seat, they need to be placed in a booster seat.
-Kids should use a booster seat until the car's lap-and-shoulder belt fits properly, which is typically when they've reached 4 feet 9 inches in height and are between 8 and 12 years old.
+When kids are ready to move to a forward-facing seat, they should be harnessed in until they reach the maximum weight or height for that seat.
+When they have outgrown their forward-facing harnessed seat, place them in a booster seat.
+Kids should use a booster seat until the car's lap-and-shoulder belt fits properly.
+This usually is when they've reached 4 feet 9 inches in height and are between 8 and 12 years old.